VanZandtr/CSE280Project/progressReports/progressReport4.md

 ## Emem Uko - Frontend

 ### Accomplished This Week
-* Figured out openstreetmap api so we have the base map of lehigh’s campus on our app
+* Tested LIDAR
-* Started adding design features to the app
+* Added some design features to front end

 ### Incomplete Tasks
 * N/A

 ### Goals For Next Week
-* Continue adding design features and setting up the front end
+* Same as group goals